Aerial view of Campbell's Resort in Chelan, Wash. Image courtesy of Campbell's Resort

 Is parasailing too tame?
 For adult adventurers, there’s also skydiving.
 Skydive Chelan has something called a Tandem Winery Skydive: You jump out of a plane with the instructor, freefall, then parachute onto a grassy field in a vineyard.
 Which is convenient, because after that, you will need a drink.

 We wanted to stay in a vineyard, so we booked the guest house at Nefarious Cellars.
-Located about 3 miles west of town, it is surrounded by gorgeous vineyards.
+Located about three miles west of town, it is surrounded by gorgeous vineyards.
 The first and last thing you will remember about this place is the view: Soaring windows frame a vision of vines spilling down the hill to the lake and then up to 7,000-foot Cascade peaks.
 The two-bedroom house, modern and stylish, is attached to what we concluded is the best tasting room in Chelan.

 Nefarious is a play on the last name “Neff.”
 Heather and Dean Neff are the winemakers and owners; she makes the whites, and he makes the reds.
 Don’t miss the elegant Defiance Vineyard Syrah, which is grown on the vines you’ll gaze upon while luxuriating, glass in hand, in an Adirondack chair on the patio.
 Hey, where did the kids go?
 Whew!
 There they are, over on the play equipment.